-Monitoring: Post-construction depth data has already been collected and assessed once.
-Progress to dynamic equilibrium (DE) will be determined upon collection of channel survey bathymetric data.
+Construction was completed in March, 2017.
+Post-construction depth field data have already been collected once, and were applied to the latest mitigation assessment.
+Progress to dynamic equilibrium (DE) will be determined after an additional channel survey is collected (2018 or 2019).
 If the site has reached DE, velocity field data will be collected and all HSI scores and AAHUs will be deemed final.
-If site has not reached DE, it will continue to be monitored and will be reassessed after periodic channel surveys are performed and provide updated bathymetry.
+If the site has not reached DE, it will continue to be monitored and will be reassessed after periodic channel surveys are performed and provide updated bathymetry.
 Once the site has reached DE, post-construction velocity field data will be collected and assessed.